PixelDiT: Pixel Diffusion Transformers for Image Generation: Experiments

 \subsection{Implementation Details}

-\textbf{Class-conditioned Image Generation.} We follow the training setup of~\cite{dit} and train our model on ImageNet-1K~\cite{imagenet} at 256$\times$256 resolution (denote as ImageNet 256$\times$256) for class-conditioned generation tasks.
+\textbf{Class-conditioned Image Generation.} We follow the training setup of~\cite{dit} and train on ImageNet-1K~\cite{imagenet}.
+Our model uses hidden dimension $1152$, patch-level branch depth $N{=}26$, and pixel-level branch depth $M{=}4$.
+We resize images to $512\times512$ using the utility from~\cite{edm2} and adopt the ADM~\cite{adm} preprocessing pipeline.
 For the representation alignment objective, we set $\lambda_{\text{repa}}{=}0.5$ and apply alignment at the eighth block of the patch-level pathway.
 Throughout diffusion training, we use logit-normal sampling~\cite{SD3}, EMA with decay $0.9999$, AdamW with betas $(0.9, 0.999)$, a batch size of $256$, and \textit{bfloat16} mixed precision.
-We train the model with a constant learning rate of $1\times10^{-4}$ for the first 160 epochs, then step down to $1\times10^{-5}$ for the remainder.
+On ImageNet 256$\times$256, we train with a constant learning rate of $1\times10^{-4}$ for the first 160 epochs, then step down to $1\times10^{-5}$ for the remainder.
 We apply gradient clipping at $1.0$ initially and $0.5$ thereafter for stability.
+For ImageNet 512$\times$512, we fine-tune for 530 epochs from a 320-epoch ImageNet 256$\times$256 checkpoint using the same $1\times10^{-5}$ learning rate and $0.5$ clipping threshold.

 \textbf{Text-to-Image Generation.} We use Gemma-2~\cite{gemma2} as the text encoder and incorporate the MM-DiT conditioning design~\cite{SD3} on the patch-level pathway.
 Our \model{}-T2I uses hidden size $1536$, patch-level pathway depth $N{=}14$, and pixel-level pathway depth $M{=}2$.
 We collect approximately 26M image–text pairs at $1024^2$ resolution with various aspect ratios to train our model.
 We first pre-train the model from scratch at $512\times512$ resolution for 400K iterations with AdamW (learning rate $1\times10^{-4}$; betas $(0.9, 0.999)$), batch size $1{,}024$, gradient clipping $0.5$, and the shifting strategy~\cite{SD3} with shift value $\alpha{=}3.0$.
 We then finetune the model at $1024^2$ resolution for another 100K iterations with AdamW (learning rate $2\times10^{-5}$), batch size $768$, a higher shift value $\alpha{=}4.0$, and gradient clipping $0.1$.